-8 Questions I Get Asked As A Bisexual Woman
+8 Questions I Get Asked As A Bi Woman

 There are a lot of ways that society can make life a little harder for those of us who don’t conform to mainstream society’s expectations.
 Whether it’s class, race, gender, sexuality, weight, or any number of other things, there are big ways and little ways that we are made to feel other, to feel less than.
 The big issues are relatively easy to talk about; the right to marry, access to education, access to financial services, the right to feel safe on the streets, etc. These are all hugely important injustices that must be addressed.
 On top of these issues: there are microagressions: little ways the society always reminds you that you are in some way different.
 A lot of the time, it’s hard to call people out on these, because they are disguised as perfectly acceptable social behavior.
 When you call someone out, you may be called “too sensitive” or “too politically correct.”

 Especially insidious are the questions that people ask when you come out as bisexual.
 Many times, when you tell someone that you are bi, they respond with what seems like harmless curiosity.
 On the one hand, you want to help inform people, help them understand.
 On the other hand these questions can quickly become a gross invasion of privacy.
 Here are eight questions that I’ve been asked (sometimes more than once) and the offensive assumptions at their root.